comet-dot-photos/comet-dot-photos/README.md

 2022; USGS, 2023).
 The 3D shape model used by Comet.Photos is based on
 the SHAP7 model (Preusker et al., 2017), provided by (Vincent, 2021).
-A number of great software tools and components facilitated the development of Comet.Photos (Cabello, 2023; Fugaro, 2023; Johnson, 2023;
+A number of great software tools and components facilitated the development of Comet.Photos (Cabello, 2023; Johnson, 2023;
 Martignène, 2024; OpenJS Foundation, 2024; Rauch, 2024; Salmen, 2023;
 Vincent, 2021).

-This research was supported by the Discovery Data Analysis Program (#xxxxxxxxx to J.M.S.), the Heising-Simons Foundation (51 Pegasi b Fellowship to S.P.D.B.), and the MIT UROP Program.
-A 2023 MIT Open Data Prize for an earlier version of this work provided recognition and encouragement to continue developing Comet.Photos (Fay, 2023).
+This research was supported by the Discovery Data Analysis Program, the Heising-Simons Foundation, and the MIT UROP Program.
+A 2023 MIT Open Data
+Prize for an earlier version of this work provided recognition and encouragement to continue developing Comet.Photos (Fay, 2023).
 We gratefully acknowledge Jean-Baptiste Vincent, discussions with whom made